Article updated 15.2.23 to incorporate the 2023 regulation changes

 This gives riders a chance to warm up and make any last-minute changes needed, for example in the event of weather changes or repairs.

-It is interesting to note that the rules state grid positions once determined (around 60 minutes after the final timed free practice for that class and just 5 minutes between Q1 and Q2) are final and not subject to any protest or appeals and will not be revised for any infringements discovered after their determination even if reported to FIM MotoGP Stewards.
+It is interesting to note that the rules state grid positions once determined (around 60 minutes after the timed practice for qualifying times and just 5 minutes between Q1 and Q2) are final and not subject to any protest or appeals and will not be revised for any infringements discovered after their determination even if reported to FIM MotoGP Stewards.

-While many watching skip right over qualifying and the FP sessions figuring it’s the race where all the action is, they are missing some of the most action-packed track time of the weekend.
+While many watching skip right over the Practice session and qualifying figuring it’s the race where all the action is, they are missing some of the most action-packed track time of the weekend.

 However, we can’t underestimate the Q1 riders, many assume this is the back end of the field, the slower riders and that’s simply not the case.

-Due to the MotoGP format of collecting up the times from the FP sessions to divide the field for Q1 and Q2, no rider is safe from finding themselves in Q1 on the day.
+Due to the MotoGP format of collecting up the times from the Practice session to divide the field for Q1 and Q2, no rider is safe from finding themselves in Q1 on the day.

 A crash, mechanical issues, physical injury or even a penalty can change the game on race weekend.

-We do quite often see big names, factory bikes, and even the championship leaders in Q1 because of poor times in the free practice sessions.
+We do quite often see big names, factory bikes, and even the championship leaders in Q1 because of poor times in the Practice session.

 The golden opportunity to fight for pole again if you top the Q1 leader board results in the Q1 session being an action packed 15 minutes well worth tuning in for.

-It’s rare, but the way they have it set out, technically, the slowest rider across all three free practice sessions can still find themselves on pole.
+It’s rare, but the way they have it set out, technically, the slowest rider across the Practice session can still find themselves on pole.

 How you ask?